TejasBirje/Expense-Tracker/README.md

  <br>
  This is my group's SEM 3 mini project.
  <br>
- It is an expense tracker using MERN stack.
+ It is an expense tracker using React.